agentos-project/agentos/documentation/local_quickstart.rst

 -------------------

 PCS is designed to make it easy to modularize your projects at the class level.
-We will now use PCS to add a new Component to our corridor-walking agent.
+We will now use PCS to add a new Module to our corridor-walking agent.

-Our new Component will simply print an update to stdout whenever our agent walks left or right.
-First let's create our new Component.
+Our new Module will simply print an update to stdout whenever our agent walks left or right.
+First let's create our new Module.
 Create the file ``movement_updater.py`` in your agent directory and add the following code to it::